wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-an-application-with-buildpacks.md

-# Deploy an Application with Buildpacks
+# Deploy an Application with Build Presets

 Using Choreo, you can easily deploy applications written in different language frameworks (such as Java, Go, NodeJS, Python, Ruby, PHP, etc.) on shared or private data planes.

-Choreo supports deploying applications with buildpacks for the following component types:
+Choreo supports deploying applications with build presets for the following component types:

 - Service
 - Web Application